MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 #### Enable/disable push

-Just as the AppCenter Push SDK allowed to enable and disable Push, the Azure Notification Hubs SDK allows the user to enable and disable the SDK.
+Just as the AppCenter Push SDK allows you to enable and disable Push, the Azure Notification Hubs SDK allows you to enable and disable the SDK.

 **On Android**